 A few attorneys did not report their cases and hours in either the first or second quarters.
 The primary and conflict attorneys in Mineral County did not report any hours.
 The primary contract is held by Justin Oakes after the death of his father, John Oakes, who previously served as the contract public defender for Mineral County.
 Justin Oakes has not used the Legal Server system or the case disposition form provided by the Department.
 The contracted conflict attorney, Carl Hylin, has not reported any case or workload hours either.
-Given the low caseloads in Mineral County, it is likely that both attorneys engage in private representation and other 'appointed indigent defense work, and it is unclear how much time they dedicate to their indigent defense in Sparks.)
+Given the low caseloads in Mineral County, it is likely that both attorneys engage in private representation and other appointed indigent defense work, and it is unclear how much time they dedicate to their indigent defense cases in Mineral County.
+(Justin Oakes also contracts for municipal indigent defense in Sparks.)
 The Department is engaged in ongoing efforts to assist the attorneys with entering their hours into Legal Server.

-89 The exception is the county administrator in Douglas County, who did not enter his hours in Legal Server in the first and second quarters due to time constraints.
+&lt;sup>89 The exception is the county administrator in Douglas County, who did not enter his hours in Legal Server in the first and second quarters due to time constraints.
 The Department worked with him to get local, administrative assistance with data entry.

-90 Second Workload Report, 2.
-Available at https://dids.nv.gov/Annual_Report/home/.
+Second Workload Report, 2.
+Available at https://dids.nv.gov/Annual Report/home/.